Estonian identity card

 The Estonian identity card (ID-kaart) is a mandatory identity document for citizens of Estonia.
 In addition to regular identification of a person, an ID-card can also be used for establishing one's identity in electronic environment and for giving one's digital signature.
-Within Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories and Georgia, the Estonian ID Card can be used by the citizens of Estonia as a travel document.
+Within Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories, Georgia and Tunisia (on organized tours only) the Estonian ID-card can be used by the citizens of Estonia as a travel document.

 The mandatory identity document of a citizen of the European Union is also an identity card, also known as an ID card.
-The Estonian ID Card can be used to cross the Estonian border, however Estonian authorities cannot guarantee that other EU member states will accept the card as a travel document.
+The Estonian ID-card can be used to cross the Estonian border, however Estonian authorities cannot guarantee that other EU member states will accept the card as a travel document.

-In addition to regular identification of a person, an ID-card can also be used for establishing one's identity in electronic environment and for giving one's digital signature.
 With the Estonian ID-card the citizen will receive a personal @eesti.ee e-mail address, which is used by the state to send important information.
-In order to use the @eesti.ee e-mail address, the citizen has to forward it to his or her personal e-mail address, using the State Portal eesti.ee.
+In order to use the @eesti.ee e-mail address, the citizen has to forward it to their personal e-mail address, using the State Portal eesti.ee.

-The Police and Border Guard Board (PPA) on 25 September 2018 introduced the newest version of Estonia's ID card, featuring additional security elements and a contactless interface, which will begin to be rolled out no later than next year.
-The new cards also utilize Estonia's own font and elements of its brand.
-One new detail is the inclusion of a QR code, which will make it easier to check the validity of the ID card.
+The Police and Border Guard Board (PPA) on 25 September 2018 introduced the newest version of Estonia's ID-card, featuring additional security elements and a contactless interface.
+The new cards also utilizes Estonia's own font and elements of its brand.
+One new detail is the inclusion of a QR code, which makes it easier to check the validity of the ID-card.
 The new design also features a color photo of its bearer, which doubles as a security element and is made up of lines; looking at the card at an angle, another photo appears.
 The new chip has a higher capacity, allowing the addition of new applications to it.

 Scope

-The Estonian ID cards are used in health care, electronic banking, signing contracts, public transit, encrypting email and voting.
-Estonia offers over 600 e-services to citizens and 2400 to businesses.
+The Estonian ID-cards are used in health care, electronic banking, signing contracts, public transit, encrypting email and voting.
+Estonia offers over 600 e-services to citizens and 2,400 to businesses.
 The card's chip stores digitized data about the authorized user, most importantly: the user's full name, gender, national identification number, and cryptographic keys and public key certificates.